Choosing breast reduction surgery

 Also, take a look at our step-by-step guide to see how we’ll be with you at every stage, including our comprehensive aftercare.

 The breast reduction procedure itself is carried out under general anaesthetic and takes between two and four hours.
-There are several reduction mammoplasty techniques and the best one for you will depend on the size of your breasts and the results you want to achieve.
+There are several boob reduction techniques and the best one for you will depend on the size of your breasts and the results you want to achieve.
 Your surgeon will ensure you’re fully aware of what the operation involves for you.

 The procedure involves removing excess breast tissue and skin via incisions.
 The remaining breast tissue will be re-shaped to create smaller, more elevated breasts and your nipples will be moved to a new position to complete the procedure.